 Course: HLSC 3P96 – Developing Healthy Communities

-Instructor: Dr. Paula Gardner, Associate Professor, Health Sciences
+Instructor: Dr. Pauli Gardner, Associate Professor, Health Sciences

 The video reflection assignment for HLSC 3P96 is a culmination of students’ experience working with senior citizens as part of a service learning project; their engagement in in-class simulations, readings, and academic course work; and their reflective journalling over the course of the term.
 Students are asked to reflect on these experiences through the lens of their personal growth, civic engagement, and academic enhancement.

 Course: SOCI 2F60 – Foundations of Community Engagement

 Reflection is scaffolded throughout this course to support students learning related to their engagement in service-learning as well to their academic skill development.
 Students engage in four major reflection-based assignments throughout the course:

 - Written critical reflections on out-of-classroom learning experiences (8-10 in total)

 - Meta-reflections on their engagement in online discussion forums